Gravity-Bridge/Gravity-Docs/docs/upgrading.md

 ## (Optional) Verifying The Upgraded Genesis

-Stop!
-This step can not be done until the chain has halted on January 4th 2022 at block height `309528`.

 ```bash
 # first stop your node to gain access to the database
 service gravity-node stop